NACLab/ngc-learn/README.md

 ## <b>Installation:</b>

 <i>Setup:</i> Ensure that you have installed the following base dependencies in
 your system.
-Note that this library was developed and tested on Ubuntu 18.04. ngc-learn requires:
+Note that this library was developed on Ubuntu 18.04 and tested on Ubuntu(s) 16.04 and 18.04 (and should also work on Ubuntu 20.04). ngc-learn requires:
 1) Python (>=3.7)
 2) Numpy (>=1.20.0)